 Metal forming tends to take place in the beginning stages of the fabricated metal process when producing the interrelated components needed for larger assemblies.

-Where does roll forming fit?
+Where does roll forming fit in Metal Fabrication?

 Roll forming can be performed before, during, or after additional fabricating steps.
 However, the bending that occurs at each roll forming pass may distort pre-punched holes, slots, and other punched features.
 For certain cases, secondary operations may be the best choice, but in most cases features can be pre-punched into the coil strip.